kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/fluentbit-operator.md

 # Motivation

-In [this document](https://github.com/kyma-project/community/blob/main/internal/proposals/logs/dynamic-backend-configuration/overview.md) we compared different solutions for a dynamic logging configuration setup.
-As a result, we decided to come up with a custom operator written and maintained by the kyma team.
-Since then the operator written by `kubesphere` has been contributed to `FluentBit`.
-Thus, the project now has more active contributors and got further developed.
-In this document we want to have a look at the changes/improvements since the last comparision, and want to see if it is worth switching to the (now) official fluentbit operator.
+In [this document](https://github.com/kyma-project/community/blob/main/internal/proposals/logs/dynamic-backend-configuration/overview.md), we compared different solutions for a dynamic logging configuration setup.
+As a result, we decided to come up with a custom operator written and maintained by the Kyma team.
+Since then, the operator written by `kubesphere` has been contributed to `FluentBit`.
+Thus, the project now has more active contributors and has developed further.
+In this document, we want to have a look at the changes/improvements since the last comparison, and want to see if it is worth switching to the (now) official FluentBit operator.

 # FluentBit Operator (former Kubesphere)
 Fluent Bit Operator defines the following custom resources: